 This is a motivation-led approach which helps you to boost your morale and stay focused on your recovery journey.

 The practice of individual therapy for addiction recovery has been extensively studied, and this form of treatment has been proven to contribute to successful long-term sobriety.

 Below are some of the many advantages of individual therapy:

 1. Therapist-patient bonding in individual therapy

 The connection between therapist and patient is one of the most crucial aspects of treatment, as progress can be delayed or stifled if a patient does not feel comfortable with their therapist.

 It can be easier to establish this connection through one-on-one counselling as the focus is entirely on the patient, allowing emotional intimacy and a feeling of trust to develop naturally.

-2. Complete confidentiality
+2. Complete confidentiality in individual therapy

 This form of treatment guarantees complete confidentiality, allowing patients to explore their most closely guarded secrets without fear of consequences.